Can Fine-Tuning Erase Your Edits? On the Fragile Coexistence of Knowledge Editing and Adaptation: Results

+This underscores the trade-off between the effectiveness of edit removing and the degradation of downstream performance.
+If overall downstream performance is not a priority, fine-tuning only the edited layers is an effective strategy for removing unwanted edits.

-\paragraph{Fine-tuning only non-edited layer} To test whether edits can be preserved by fine-tuning only the non-edited layers, we compare $M_{ed\_ft\_all}$ with $M_{ed\_ft\_non-edited}$ in Tab.~\ref{tab:ft_selected_layers_keperf}.
-The results are negative: \textbf{fine-tuning non-edited layers provides no benefit in preserving edits}.
-For example, with 100 edits using AlphaEdit on Llama2, $M_{ed\_ft\_non-edited}$ shows a significant decline in ES from 98\% to 72\%, whereas $M_{ed\_ft\_all}$ maintains an ES of 96\%, close to its pre-FT value.
-Evaluations on paraphrased prompts yield similar results, with $M_{ed\_ft\_non-edited}$ exhibiting greater degradation.
-We further investigate whether fine-tuning only the non-edited layers can effectively remove edits.
-As shown in Tab.~\ref{tab:ft_selected_layers_dsperf2}, this approach preserves stronger downstream performance (80.61 vs. 65.43; 72.46 vs. 65.35, all in \%) but erases fewer edits than fine-tuning only the edited layers.
+\paragraph{Fine-tuning only non-edited layers.} After comparing $M_{ed\_ft\_all}$ with $M_{ed\_ft\_non-edited}$ in Tab.~\ref{tab:ft_selected_layers_keperf}, we find a counterintuitive result for hypothesis~$(2)$: \textbf{fine-tuning only non-edited layers does not help preserve edits}.
+For example, with 100 \aedit-edits on Llama2, $M_{ed\_ft\_non-edited}$ shows a significant decline in ES from 98\% to 72\%.
+A similar trend is observed in PS, where $M_{ed\_ft\_non-edited}$ exhibiting greater degradation than $M_{ed\_ft\_all}$.
+We further investigate whether fine-tuning only the non-edited layers can be an edit-removal strategy (similar to $M_{ed\_ft\_edited}$'s performance).
+As shown in Tab.~\ref{tab:ft_selected_layers_keperf}, this approach maintains stronger downstream performance (80.61 vs. 65.43; 72.46 vs. 65.35, all in \%) while erasing fewer edits compared to fine-tuning only the edited layers.
 These results suggest that fine-tuning non-edited layers can be a supplementary edit-removal strategy.

-\paragraph{Discussion} Through above experiments, we have findings as: (i) in edit‑removal, $M_{ed\_ft\_edited} > M_{ed\_ft\_non-edited} > M_{ed\_ft\_all}$; (ii) regarding the effectiveness of fine-tuning, we have $M_{ed\_ft\_all} > M_{ed\_ft\_non-edited} > M_{ed\_ft\_edited}$.
-Above observation aligns with the \textbf{distributed representation hypothesis}, which posits that factual associations in LLMs emerge from coordinated patterns across many MLP and attention layers \citep{geva-etal-2023-dissecting, dar-etal-2023-analyzing}.
-Editing, which modifies only a subset of weights, leads to incomplete shifts within these distributed circuits.
-Fine-tuning can readily disrupt the coordinated structure that supports the edits.